TangLitEn/attendance_coordination_telegram_bot/README.md

 `pushChatThread_ID` Topic ID of your member telegram group chat

 Customise as below:

 * `initialise_Poll`
 <img width="979" alt="Screenshot 2023-07-28 at 2 29 44 PM" src="https://github.com/TangLitEn/attendance_coordination_telegram_bot/assets/65808174/b6143c28-6bcb-4b06-9c9d-f786cd75fb83">
 A. Here you can put in the Poll Options, each input needs to be a string (means that needs to have "" ) and comma seperated (,)
 B. You can customise the opll question here, remember needs to be a string.
 C. You can customise a message to prompt the MainCom what is the poll about.

+> Take note that your poll options cannot be more than 10.

 * `close_forward_Poll`
 <img width="913" alt="Screenshot 2023-07-28 at 2 34 56 PM" src="https://github.com/TangLitEn/attendance_coordination_telegram_bot/assets/65808174/27235b5e-b45d-41d4-98c3-fdddce558943">